mxhbl/NautyGraphs.jl/README.md

 pkg> add https://github.com/mxhbl/NautyGraphs.jl
 ```
 ## Basic Usage
-NautyGraphs.jl defines the `NautyGraph` or `NautyDiGraph` graph formats, which can be constructed through a number of different ways:
+NautyGraphs.jl defines the `NautyGraph` or `NautyDiGraph` graph formats, which can be constructed in a number of different ways:
 ```
 using Graphs
 using NautyGraphs